UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 --------

 The MODS :code:`part` element is infrequently used to describe a portion of a larger resource.
-In UTK's metadata, :code:`part` is used in two collections - Great Smoky Mountains Colloquy and Sanborn Fire Insurance Map Collection.
+In UT's metadata, :code:`part` is used in two collections - Great Smoky Mountains Colloquy and Sanborn Fire Insurance Map Collection.

 Justification